tock/tock/doc/wg/README.md

 Tock development organizes around a core working group as well as additional area-specific working groups.
-The core working group oversees the project wholistically, defining high-level design goals and project direction, establishing working groups, and facilitating work that spans multiple working groups.
-Other working groups facilitate contributions to specific sub-areas of the project, with devolved decision making resposibility for accepting contributions, design, and direction.
+The core working group oversees the project holistically, defining high-level design goals and project direction, establishing working groups, and facilitating work that spans multiple working groups.
+Other working groups facilitate contributions to specific sub-areas of the project, with devolved decision-making responsibility for accepting contributions, design, and direction.

 While working groups *oversee* development, working group members are